SevenShepherd/SevenShepherd.github.io/about.markdown

 <span style="font-style:Italic;font-size:24px;">Recommended Bibles</span>

 I recently wrote an [**article**](https://sevenshepherd.github.io/the-best-bible/) detailing the reasoning behind my conclusions on which bible versions I use.
-A half-year after writing the article, I was pleased to find that our findings matched [Dr. Heiser's](https://drmsh.com/bible-versions/) who created the Interlinears for Logos Bible Software.
+A half-year after writing the article, I was pleased to find that our findings matched [**Dr. Heiser's**](https://drmsh.com/bible-versions/) who created the Interlinears for Logos Bible Software.

 > ...
 I recommend the ESV.
 For a study Bible, however, I like the NET Bible ...

-I personally own, and **highly recommend**, the following versions as they are the best of their respective [categories](https://wiki.logos.com/Bible_Translation_Spectrum):
+I've also taken into account quantitative linguistic comparison of Bible translations using computerized statistical [**analysis**]((https://csbible.com/wp-content/uploads/2017/01/Quantitative-Translation-Evaluation-by-GBI.pdf)).
+I personally own, and **highly recommend**, the following versions as they are the best of their respective [**categories**](https://wiki.logos.com/Bible_Translation_Spectrum):

 - Optimal Equivalent
     - [**NET Full Notes**](https://amzn.to/3WLAgbr), [EXB Expansions](https://amzn.to/3vlMXy5)